byrd-laif/soilMakers/readme.md

 ### [Life*Styles* For Change ~ Becoming a part of the circle of life.](./lifeStylesForChange)

-**Vivarium Salon Culture; Bringing Life to Style. *Art,* as the vehicle of working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.**
+**Vivarium Salon Culture; Bringing Life To Style. *Art,* as the vehicle for working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.**

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)

-### *Salon Circle;* A renewed culture of Artful Conversation, honoring personal intention within group process to create egalitarian forums.
+### *Salon Circle;* A renewed culture of *Artful Conversation,* honoring personal intention within group process to create egalitarian forums.

 **At a time of ecological and economic precarity, *salon style* "wisdom/council circle", offer space for sharing feelings, rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**